KISysBio/qsar-models/README.md

 We will update this repository to include the preprocessing steps as well.

+I am currently working on translating everything to Python and we will possibly use RDKit for most of the cheminformatics tasks.

 ## What are the data splits?

 We split the data sets at random into 5 different test studies.
-At each test, 75% of samples were used during cross-validation to build and select the regression models and 25% were used as external validation set.
+At each test, 75% of samples were used to build and select the regression models under cross-validation while the remaining 25% were used as external validation set.

 We wanted to compare algorithms using the same cross-validation folds and external set samples so the files under the directory _data\_splits_ contain the indices of all tests.
 This includes the indices for the 10 batches of 10-fold cross-validation performed on the internal set of samples.

 <b id="f1">1</b> Using $IC\_50$ as the sole measure of effectiveness was a decision made earlier in the project.
 The same pipeline would work perfectly fine with other metrics such as $K_i$ or by combining the log of concentrations measured with $K_i$ + $IC_50$. [↩](#a1)

+# Contact

+Sophia Tsoka: sophia.tsoka@kcl.ac.uk
+Jonathan Cardoso-Silva: jonathan.silva@kcl.ac.uk